 Economists call this “opportunity cost.”
 The rest of us call it rotten luck.
 The ability to think about what you are not going to have, as a result of your own choices, seems a peculiarly universal human trait.
 It’s perhaps the most fundamental concept in economics (which makes you wonder why so many economists are fuzzy about it).
 Weighing possible futures is something that we do constantly when we try to determine whether something will cost us money, effort or time.
 We make both tiny and huge decisions based on it.

 The phrase “You can’t have your cake and eat it too” perfectly expresses this constant dilemma that we face: having to choose one thing over another when we’d like to do both.
+For instance, once you eat your cake, you no longer have it anymore.
 Small wonder, then, that the phrase has direct equivalents in many languages.

 At about that time, the phrase seems to have shifted back to the form we mainly use today.